Alex Grinch: USC

+Wisconsin

+In February 2024, Grinch joined Luke Fickell's staff at Wisconsin as co-defensive coordinator and safeties coach.
+The secondary thrived and ranked #14th in country of passing yards allowed.

+UCF

+In December 2024, Grinch was announced as UCF's defensive coordinator following the hire of Scott Frost.

 Personal life

 Grinch grew up in Grove City, Ohio and graduated from Grove City High School.
 In 2003, he married Rebecca Blaser.
 They have two children.
 He is the nephew of longtime Missouri head coach Gary Pinkel, under whom Grinch worked as a graduate assistant and safeties coach.